Time to get #ReinhardtReady!

 Sign up for housing.

 Housing contracts become available in early spring.
 Complete your housing application and submit your $200 housing deposit to secure a living space on campus.
 Housing is provided on a first-come, first-serve basis, so you are encouraged to submit your application and deposit early!
-Visit the Office of Residence Life for more information.
+Visit the Office of Housing and Residential Education for more information.

 Make your reservation and attend New Student Orientation.